astropy/astropy/docs/development/workflow/get_devel_version.rst

     take a look at `Git Basics`_.

     If you have never used `git`_ before, allow one hour the first time you do this.
-You will not need to do this every time you want to contribute;
-    most of it is one-time setup.
-You can count on one hand the number of `git`_ commands you will need to regularly use to keep your local copy of `Astropy`_ up to date.
-If you find this taking more than an hour email the `astropy developers list <http://groups.google.com/group/astropy-dev>`_ for help
+If you find this taking more than one hour, post in one of the `astropy forums <http://www.astropy.org/help.html>`_ to get help.

 Trying out the development version of Astropy is useful in three ways: